malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 the Turnbull model is not suitable for describing the melting.
 ](../Projects/Crystal_Melting/figures/melting_turnbull.svg){#fig:melting_turnbull width=80%}

-The Wilson--Frenkel model is the classical model which would be expected to model the growth of the trimer, being a fragile liquid.
 The Wilson--Frenkel model defines the temperature dependent function $p(T) = D(T)$,
 where we have chosen $1/\tau_r$ for the transport coefficient $D(T)$ (@sec:crystal_transport).